Pressure Cooker mac and cheese – quick, easy, and better than the dreaded blue box.

 - 2 tablespoons butter

 - 1 tablespoon yellow mustard

 - 1 tablespoon Diamond Crystal kosher salt or 2 teaspoons table salt

 - 1 (12 ounce) can evaporated milk

 - 16 ounces shredded extra-sharp cheddar cheese

 - 1 cup panko bread crumbs

-- Pressure cook the pasta and spices: Stir the macaroni, butter, mustard, hot pepper sauce, salt, and 4 cups water in the pressure cooker pot.
+- Pressure cook the pasta for 4 minutes with a quick release: Stir the macaroni, butter, mustard, hot pepper sauce, salt, and 4 cups water in the pressure cooker pot.
 Lock the lid on the pressure cooker and cook on high pressure for 4 minutes in an electric PC or stovetop PC.
-(For the Instant Pot, use Manual mode, 4 minutes.)
+(For an Instant Pot, use Manual or Pressure Cook mode, and set the time to 4 minutes.)
 When the cooking time is done, quick release the pressure and remove the lid.

 - Stir in the evaporated milk and cheese: Turn the heat under the pot down to low (or turn the electric pressure cooker to sauté-low or keep warm mode), and stir in the evaporated milk.
 Test a piece of pasta by taking a bite – it should be al dente, but cooked through.
 If the pasta is still tough in the middle, simmer it for a few minutes, until it is tender.
 Stir in the cheese one handful at a time, stirring constantly and waiting for the current handful to melt before adding the next handful.